robthompson16/support-for-early-career-teachers/content/ucl/year-2-inquiry-into-enabling-pupil-learning.md

 caption: "Year 2"
 ---

-In this module you'll focus on one particular part of your teaching to evaluate the impact your practices have on your pupils.
+In this module you’ll focus on one particular part of your teaching to evaluate the impact your practices have on your pupils.

 ## Week 1: module audit